ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

 Transactions get to the sequencer in two ways:

-1. Transactions submitted on L1 have to be included by the sequencer in the Optimism block that starts the next epoch (in Optimism epoch is defined as the time between two L1 blocks, typically 12 seconds, six Optimism blocks).
+1. Transactions submitted on L1 (called *deposits* whether they have assets attached or not) have to be included by the sequencer in the Optimism block that starts the next epoch (in Optimism epoch is defined as the time between two L1 blocks, typically 12 seconds, six Optimism blocks).
    If the sequencer attempts to ignore a legitimate L1 transaction it ends up with a state that is inconsistent with the verifiers, same as if the sequencer tried to fake the state by other means.
    This provides Optimism with L1 Ethereum level censorship resistance.
+   You can read more about this mechanism [is the protocol specifications](https://github.com/ethereum-optimism/optimism/blob/develop/specs/derivation.md#deriving-the-transaction-list).

 1. Transactions submitted directly to the sequnecer.
    These transactions are a lot cheaper to submit (because you do not need the expense of a separate L1 transaction), but of course they cannot be made censorship resistant, because the sequencer is the only entity that knows about them.